 In a programming perspective, we have only seven (7) objects that can be reused.
-Memory usage is kept to the minimum.
+Memory usage is kept to a minimum.

 Yet Another Example

-You may heard of Java’s interning.
+You may have heard of Java’s interning.
 Generally, it is a way to reuse String objects from the String Pool.
-Please check out my another post Java – Beyond String Pool.
+Please check out my other post Java – Beyond String Pool.